-• Fluctuations in your menstrual cycle are natural and occur in response to a range of factors, including training, stress, and health conditions.
+- Is your period getting shorter?
+Fluctuations in your menstrual cycle are natural and occur in response to a range of factors, including training, stress, and health conditions.

-• Using Oura can empower you to detect significant changes in your cycle and identify the possible root causes.
+- Using Oura can empower you to detect significant changes in your cycle and identify the possible root causes.

 Your menstrual cycle provides crucial insights into your hormonal health.
 Hormones are chemical messengers that control every process in your body — from your menstrual cycle to your circadian rhythm — so keeping them balanced is essential for whole-body health.

-Your menstrual cycle can also been seen as a “litmus test” for your overall health, notes Neta Gotlieb, PhD, Product Manager, Reproductive Health at Oura and clinical research scientist.
+Your menstrual cycle can also be seen as a “litmus test” for your overall health, notes Neta Gotlieb, PhD, Product Manager, Reproductive Health at Oura and clinical research scientist.
 In fact, your cycle is considered by many to be the “fifth vital sign” — along with body temperature, heart rate, respiratory rate, and blood pressure — that provides insights in your overall health.

 Average Menstrual Cycle Length